Christopher David Appleton

 Photography

 Normal subjects are landscapes like beaches, especially with depth of field on a point of foreground interest, and architectural features, with more focus being on the details than the overall form.
-I've even been hired as a wedding photographer for a very happy couple.
+I’ve even been fortunate enough to be hired as a wedding photographer for a very happy couple.

 Projects